 Challenge number Detail of challenge 1 Assessments, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils.
 These are evident from F1 through to KS2 and in general, are more prevalent among our disadvantaged pupils than their peers.
-Recent data suggests, 60% of 2 year olds, 50% of 3 year olds and 52% of Reception aged children arrive below the National Standard.
+Recent data suggests 60% of 2-year-olds, 50% of 3 year olds and 52% of Reception aged children arrive below the National Standard.
 Developing oral language has always been a high priority in our school and underpins our English provision.
 2 Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with phonics than their peers.
 This negatively impacts their development as readers.
+3 Internal assessments indicate that reading attainment among disadvantaged pupils is significantly below that of non-disadvantaged pupils.
+On entry to Foundation Stage, the reading skills of our disadvantaged children are significantly below those of all children.
+Reading is a priority for the whole school.
+4 Our assessments, observations and professional discussions indicate that the wellbeing of many of our disadvantaged pupils can affect their attainment and progress.
+Referrals for support (both internal and external) remains high.
+5 Our attendance data for the last 3 years indicates that the attendance of disadvantaged children is slightly lower than for non-disadvantaged.
+We place a high priority on attendance and many of the families and children that we support are disadvantaged.